neonmoe/fae/README.md

   allows you to load images from PNG data.
 This is a very convenient feature, but not necessarily a requirement for using the crate, so it's optional.

+## Glfw notes
+The GLFW feature exists as an option since the examples built with it are about 0.5x the size of the executables built with glutin (on Linux, Windows has no benefit and I don't think macOS has either), but I wouldn't recommend it.
+Glutin is better in almost all ways: better HiDPI support, less CPU utilization, and it's written in Rust.

+Since GLFW does not do any HiDPI scaling on Linux by itself, this crate sets the scaling factor to the first non-0 of these env
+variables:
+- `QT_AUTO_SCREEN_SCALE_FACTOR`
+- `QT_SCALE_FACTOR`
+- `GDK_SCALE`
+- `ELM_SCALE`

 ## Notes
 - You can force the crate to use an OpenGL 2.1 context by setting the